 Prove P → Q by proving the equivalent ¬Q → ¬P

-Proof by contrapositive is an elegant technique based on a fundamental fact of logic: the statement "if P then Q" is logically equivalent to "if not Q then not P." Instead of proving P → Q directly, we can prove ¬Q → ¬P, which is often easier!
-This isn't a roundabout method—it's proving the exact same thing in a different form.
+Proof by contrapositive exploits a fundamental fact of logic: the statement P → Q is logically equivalent to ¬Q → ¬P. Instead of proving P → Q directly, we prove ¬Q → ¬P. This is not a roundabout method -- it is proving the exact same thing in a different form.

 See why P → Q and ¬Q → ¬P are logically equivalent.
 They have the same truth values in every possible scenario!